Whatsapp Icon

 Breast cancer treatment varies depending on the stage of the disease, the type of cancer, and the patient's overall health.
 The primary goal is to eliminate cancer, reduce its chance of recurrence, and manage any symptoms.
 Here are the most common treatment options:

-• Surgery: There are various surgical options, including lumpectomy (removing the tumor and a small margin of surrounding tissue) and mastectomy (removing one or both breasts partially or entirely).
+• Surgery: There are various surgical options, including lumpectomy (removing the tumour and a small margin of surrounding tissue) and mastectomy (removing one or both breasts partially or entirely).

 • Radiation Therapy: This uses high-energy waves to target and kill cancer cells.
 It's often used after surgery to eliminate any remaining cancer cells in the breast, chest wall, or armpits.

-• Chemotherapy: This involves the use of drugs to kill cancer cells, usually given before surgery (neoadjuvant chemotherapy) to shrink a tumor or after surgery (adjuvant chemotherapy) to kill any remaining cancer cells.
+• Chemotherapy: This involves the use of drugs to kill cancer cells, usually given before surgery (neoadjuvant chemotherapy) to shrink a tumour or after surgery (adjuvant chemotherapy) to kill any remaining cancer cells.

 • Hormone Therapy: For cancers that are hormone receptor-positive, blocking hormones can help prevent the recurrence of cancer.
 Drugs like tamoxifen or aromatase inhibitors are examples of hormone therapy.